jbcolby0063/til/c++/pass-pointer-by-reference.md

 // output
 // Before: 22
-// After: 77 // ptr is assigned with new_ptr values
+// After: 77 // "ptr" is assigned with new_ptr values
 ```